Dannyb48/ospclientsdk/README.md

 ```

 #### Mid Level API

+You can use the **run_command** to to supply the command
+(using the underscore version of the command) and a dictionary options and it's parameters.

-In certain scenarios, it's quite possible that other openstackclient plugin as been installed
+This can come in handy in scenarios where it's quite possible that other openstackclient
-after the shell has been initialized.
-You can you use a convenience method to run methods.
-You
+plugins have been installed after the clientshell has been initialized.
+But you still want
-can use the **run_command** to to supply a command and the dictionary options.
+to take advantage of supplying the command options and arguments as a dictionary.

 ```python